zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 ## Unlinking a Jira Project

 {{% alert color="warning" %}}
-After you unlink a project, all epics added from that project will also be removed from initiatives as well.
+If you already have [linked epics from the Jira project to an initiative](/developerportal/portfolio-management/initiatives-overview/#link-epic-from-jira-project), after you unlink the Jira project, the linked epics will be unlinked from the initiative automatically.
 {{% /alert %}}

 1. Open the portfolio you want to integrate with Jira.
 2. Go to the [Settings](/developerportal/portfolio-management/portfolio-settings/) page.
 3. Go to the **Integrations** tab.
 4. For the Jira project that you wnat to unlick, click **⨉** at the end of the row.
+A confirmation box opens to confirm your action.

+    {{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/jira-project-unlink.png" >}}

+4. Click **Unlink** to confirom your action.